kaizacorp/robot-allen/README.md

 `!tags <url>` to display all tags for a given Allen gif url.

-Any messages where the first word contains 'allenbot' is equivalent to `!gif`
+Any messages where the first word contains 'allenbot' is equivalent to `!gif` -> will respond with a random gif.